 - Complete and review GMAT prep test

-Put Your New Found Skills to Use: There is no material better than the OG guide (by the way, if you have the 12th. edition, feel free to use it in lieu of the 13th. edition.
-The questions are, for the most part, the very same ones).
-Do little drills of ten questions each, mixing it up with five questions from data sufficiency and five from problem solving.
+- Put your newfound skills to use: There is no material better than the OG guide.
+Do little drills of 10 questions each, mixing it up with five questions from data sufficiency and five from problem solving.
 For verbal, create drills of 15 questions, breaking them up between sections.

 - Work your way through the OG (described above)